Questions and Answers

 - Examine the traces from the beginning to pin down the first occurrence of the problem

-- Often the problems are related to wrong terminal definitions or terminal conflicts or evens
+- Often problems are related to incorrect terminal definitions, terminal conflicts, or even

 - Check for token types attached to the tokens provided during parse, the numbers can be found in the generated parser